 Many people have their go-to beer.
-Many are also trying new types of beers with craft beer becoming more popular and bit of a craze.
-The way a beer is brewed, the age, the ingredients all come together to set them apart from each other.
-Here are 8 different beer types, there flavor description and what types of foods they are best suited for.
-Food and beer pairing is becoming more and more important as start to appreciate beer more. #craftbeer
+Many are also trying new types of beers with craft beer becoming more popular and a bit of a craze.
+The way a beer is brewed, the age, and the ingredients all come together to set them apart.
+Here are eight different beer types, their flavor description, and what kinds of foods they are best suited for.
+Food and beer pairing is becoming more and more important as we start to appreciate beer more. #craftbeer

 What beer is your favorite?

 This beer is a pale lager made in North America.
-American Lager that are best known are Budweiser, Miller, Coors, Molson, Labatt Blue.
+The best known American Lager are Budweiser, Miller, Coors, Molson, and Labatt Blue.

-Flavor: Delicate and crisp with heavy carbonation Best for: Poaching chicken; brines; breads
+Flavor: Delicate and crisp with heavy carbonation Best. for: Poaching chicken; brines; bread

 This beer is an ale made with predominantly pale malt.
-Higher proportions of pale malts results in a lighter color.
-The taste and strength will differ depending on the way it is brewed and the level of hops added.
+Higher proportions of pale malts result in a lighter color.
+The taste and strength will differ depending on the way it is brewed, and the level of hops added.

 India Pale Ale (IPA)

-This beer is a hoppy beer.
-It was originally prepared for India.
+This beer is hoppy.
+It was initially prepared for India.

-This is a dark style of beer developed in London from well-hopped beers made from brown malt.
-Flavor: Smoky and crisp, with nutty or licorice undertones Best for: Barbecue sauces; beef or pork stews; baked beans
+This dark beer style developed in London from well-hopped beers made from brown malt.
+Flavor: Smoky and crisp, with nutty or licorice undertones.
+Best for Barbecue sauces; beef or pork stews; baked beans

 Wheat/Belgian White Ale